It’s true that classrooms, labs and studies will be the focus of your time at MUA—but there is more to medical school than that, particularly here.

 Cellular phones on Nevis use the GSM system.
 Many cell phone companies provide discounted rates to MUA students.

-Many students choose to make international telephone calls with their computer using a VoIP service such as Skype or Vonage.
+Many students make international telephone calls with their computer using a VoIP service such as Skype or Vonage.
 In addition, web-based calls can be made using services such as www.iconnecthere.com.

 If you will be bringing children with you to MUA, there are a number of schooling options on the island, including daycare and both public and private schools for primary and secondary education.

 The education system is similar to the British system.
-Children graduate from 6th grade and go to secondary schools starting at Form 1.
+Children graduate from 6th grade and attend secondary schools starting at Form 1.
 The grades are Forms 1-6.
 Forms 1-5 (equivalent to grades 7-11) are in preparation to sit for the “O” Level exams, and the 2 years of Form 6 are in preparation to sit for the “A” Level exams.
-Classes begin at 8:30 am and end at 3:30 pm.
+Classes begin at 8:30 a.m. and end at 3:30 p.m.

 All classes are taught in English.

-For families with preschool-age children, there are several preschools on Nevis.
+For families with preschool-age children, there are several preschools in Nevis.

 Visit one of the beautifully restored sugar plantations that are now elegant inns.

-- Tour the famous Nevis Botanical Gardens, filled with sculpture, fountains, and a tropical rain forest conservatory, built to emulate the conservatory at Kew Gardens in England.
+- Tour the famous Nevis Botanical Gardens, filled with sculptures, fountains, and a tropical rain forest conservatory, built to emulate the conservatory at Kew Gardens in England.

 - Hike Nevis Peak or one of many other spectacular trails.